BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 Ep 43 - The Red Sermon

-On this episode, Jo and Rigdon come riding into Far West and decide to throw over the whole game board that’d been strategically placed by powers much larger than them over the past 5 years.
+On this episode, Jo and Rigdon come riding into Farr West and decide to throw over the whole game board that’d been strategically placed by powers much larger than them over the past 5 years.
 First thing on the chopping block, the heads of all dissenters